williamjiang26/williamjiang26/README.md

 <br> -->

 <div align="center">
-    I'm based in NYC.
-I'm interested in startups, emerging tech and scalable distributed applications.
-I build and design products to fit the end user.
-I'm interested in internal tools for SMBs, marketplaces and consumer products.
-I'm interested in B2B, robotics and fintech industries.
-Currently I am working on a order management platform for SMB operations.
+    Hi, I'm William.
+I am based in NYC.
+I'm a software engineer with experience in full stack development.
+I enjoy building products and designing intuitive, easy to use user experiences.
 </div>